mongodb/mongo-cxx-driver/etc/third_party_vulnerabilities.md

 - **For Release:** The CXX Driver release version for which the "Fix Status" above was last updated.
 - **Notes:** Context or rationale for remediation, references to relevant issue trackers, etc.

-## mnmlstc/core

-> [!IMPORTANT]
-> These vulnerabilities only affect the MongoDB C++ Driver product when it is configured to use the mnmlstc/core as the C++17 polyfill library.
-See [Choosing a C++17 Polyfill](https://www.mongodb.com/docs/languages/cpp/cpp-driver/current/polyfill-selection/).

-None.

 ## mongodb/mongo-c-driver

 None.